tracking-exposed/facebook.tracking.exposed/content/api-documentation.md

 There are some variables you need to have to perform a successful HTTP GET:

 `paging` defines the number of entries that are retrieved by the API, as well as the number of entries to skip.
 For example, if you call `/200-50` at the end of a "Summary" query, you will get 200 entries and skip the 50 most recent ones.
 If you call `/2000-0` you will just get the 2000 most recent entries.
-(_It is rate-limited, you can't download all the data with just one query_).
+(_It is capped, you can't download all the data with just one query_).

 # Personal API